Tuyển Tư vấn thẩm mỹ/Spa Scotch Australian Grammar School (AGS) làm việc tại Hồ Chí Minh thu nhập Thỏa thuận

 - To develop programs which cater inclusively to all students, supporting those in need as well as those requiring extension.

-- To work with other teachers of Science to ensure consistency of program and assessment across year levels.
+- To work with other teachers of English to ensure consistency of program and assessment across year levels.

 *Assessment and Reporting

-- To assess and report on student achievement in line with the Australian Curriculum Science Achievement Standard.
+- To assess and report on student achievement in line with the Australian Curriculum English Achievement Standard.

 - To maintain accurate and comprehensive records of student performance and achievement.